 (Editor’s note: This is Pt.
 2 of a four-part series, “Gripes about Greece,” looking at the reality behind the myth of Greece as the ideal expat destination.
 Pt.
 2 looks at education and and healthcare in Greece.
 These posts are curated from Christina’s conversations and personal experiences, research and from monitoring expat social media platforms.
 You can jump to Pt.
-1 here.)
+1 here, to Pt.
+3 here or Pt.
+4 here.)

 The Hellenic Republic (aka Greece) is alluring to a good number of would-be expats for a variety of reasons, many of which relate to the much-discussed Mediterranean lifestyle.
 However, as with anything, there are downsides to life in Greece for both locals and expats and these shouldn’t be ignored by those looking into moving here.